AneryPatel/TheHappyMammoths/Checkpoint 3/README.md

 ### 2. Pie Chart

 We did a Pie Chart with multiple filters to see how much the value of certain variables weighs in the declaration of unsustained allegation.
-The query for the tables used for this chart can be found in ```src/sql``` and ```src/json```.
+The query for the tables used for this chart can be found in ```src/sql``` and the JSONs in ```src/json```.
 You can find the visualization in the following link:

 https://observablehq.com/@526cd8138e9d4464/pie-charts